Last month, Microsoft rolled out several updates to Office apps on Windows, Mac, iOS and Android and major updates to Microsoft Planner.

 In recent weeks, Planner has been rolled out to Microsoft 365 customers which includes all Office 365 Enterprise E1–E5, Business Essentials, Premium and Education subscription plans.
 Users will find Planner in your available list of Apps.

 If you are looking to boost project productivity and team collaboration then Microsoft Planner is a very handy tool to use to enable this.
 It’s also useful for department heads to keep an up to date overview on project statuses.

-Current users of Trello, the project management and workflow tool will notice many similarities in Office 365 Planner.
+Current users of Trello, the project management and workflow tool will notice many similarities in Microsoft 365 Planner.
 It’s a good general project management tool where internal teams can create new plans; organise, assign and collaborate on tasks; set due dates; update statuses and share files, while basic visual dashboards and email notifications keep everyone informed on progress.
-At present all people in the project group need to be Office 365 users, however it’s on the Microsoft roadmap to enable collaboration with non Office 365 users in Planner very soon which will be very useful for businesses looking to include clients within their projects.
+At present all people in the project group need to be Office 365 users, however it’s on the Microsoft roadmap to enable collaboration with non Microsoft 365 users in Planner very soon which will be very useful for businesses looking to include clients within their projects.

 iOS and Android apps are in progress and Microsoft Planner is reported to become available on these devices as a Windows Universal App.

 Microsoft Planner – Video Overview